bhumibhadoria/TaxSmartAI/README.md

 npm start
 ```

-Navigate to [http://localhost:3000](http://localhost:3000) to access the application.
+Navigate to [TaxSmart AI](https://taxsmart.netlify.app/) to access the application.

 ## License
 This project is licensed under the MIT License.

-## Acknowledgments
-We would like to acknowledge the contributions of the open-source community and the support of our collaborators in building TaxSmart AI.
-Thank you for your support!